codingthefuturewithai/ollama-local-model-testing/EVALUATION-METHODOLOGY.md

-# Ollama Model Testing - Evaluation Methodology
+# Ollama Interactive Testing Framework - Evaluation Methodology

 ## Overview

-This document defines the standardized methodology for evaluating Ollama model outputs to ensure consistent, repeatable, and objective quality assessments across test runs.
+This document defines the standardized methodology for LLM-based qualitative evaluation of Ollama model outputs.
+It ensures consistent, repeatable, and objective quality assessments across any model and test category.

+**Important Note:** This methodology is for **qualitative assessment only**.
+The automated analysis script (`analyze-results.sh`) handles quantitative metrics (timing, tokens/sec, etc.) automatically.

 ## Evaluation Process

 ### Step 1: Preparation
-1. Ensure clean outputs are available in `outputs_clean/` directory
+1. Ensure test outputs are available in `outputs/` directory
-2. Review test plans in `test-plans/` to understand original requirements
+2. Review test specifications in `test-plans/` to understand requirements
-3. Use latest test run timestamp for evaluation
+3. Identify test run timestamp for evaluation

-### Step 2: Systematic Review
+### Step 2: LLM-Based Systematic Review
-For each test output:
+For each test output, an evaluating LLM must:
-1. **Read Original Task** - From the corresponding test plan
+1. **Read Original Task** - From the test prompt and requirements
-2. **Read Model Response** - From the cleaned output file
+2. **Read Model Response** - From the corresponding output file
 3. **Apply Scoring Criteria** - Using the standardized rubrics below
 4. **Document Assessment** - Using the standard format

 ## Scoring Criteria

-### For Coding Tasks (qwen2.5-coder:7b)
+### For Coding Tests (CT-01 to CT-06)

 **Correctness (0-10 points)**
 - 10: Perfect implementation, algorithm is correct, handles all edge cases